-People follow low fat diets for various reasons besides weight loss, including prevention and treatment of diseases such as heart disease, high cholesterol, high blood pressure, cancer, and diabetes.
+People choose to follow low fat diets for various reasons that include weight loss.
+This includes the prevention and treatment of diseases such as heart disease, high cholesterol, high blood pressure, cancer, and diabetes.

 In addition, very low-fat, high-fibre, vegetarian diets such as those developed by Nathan Pritikin, and Dean Ornish are proven to reverse coronary artery disease.

-Better choices are vegetable oils such as corn oil, sunflower oil, and safflower oil, which have been shown to lower cholesterol levels in most studies, and in particular fish oil and olive oil, which are both associated with reduced risk of cardiovascular disease and may play a role in the reduced risk of certain cancers.
+Better choices are vegetable oils like corn oil, sunflower oil, and safflower oil, which have been shown to lower cholesterol levels in most studies.
+Also fish oils and olive oils are both associated with reduced risk of cardiovascular disease and may play a role in the reduced risk of certain cancers.